 CALL FOR PRESENTATIONS AND POSTERS

-The Institute of Andean Studies (IAS) calls for proposals for online presentations and posters for its 63rd Annual Meeting.
+The Institute of Andean Studies (IAS) calls for proposals for online presentations and posters for its 65th Annual Meeting to be held on the 10th-11th January, 2025.
 Members, non-members, and students are all welcome to participate and to propose presentations and posters in English or Spanish.

 TOPICAL THEME

-There is no topical theme this year.
-We welcome presentations and posters covering topics of interest to the broader Andean studies community.
-As our meetings endeavor to become more inclusive of the diversity of peoples of the Andean region, we continue to welcome and encourage presentations and posters inclusive of the African diaspora in the Andes
+The topical theme this year is Indigeneity.
+We also welcome presentations and posters covering topics of interest to the broader Andean studies community.
+As our meetings endeavor to become more inclusive of the diversity of peoples of the Andean region, we continue to welcome and encourage presentations and posters inclusive of the African diaspora in the Andes.

 FORMATS AND DISCUSSION